Cryptography Code

 RSA Algorithm

 Our RSA Algorithm Page contains notes and advice on the use of the RSA algorithm with simple examples and notes on its use in practice.
-See also our Theory and Proof of the RSA Algorithm (also in in PDF format).
-Updated September 2004.
-To help with your RSA calculations, here are two of our freeware programs to carry out modular arithmetic calculations from the command prompt.
-We've also written some (slower) VB6/VBA code to carry out the basic RSA computations, which you might find helpful (First published September 2005).
+See also our page on RSA Theory (completely re-written November 2011).
+To help with your RSA calculations, we have some freeware programs to carry out modular arithmetic calculations from the command prompt (last updated 11-11-11).
+We've also written some VB6/VBA code to carry out the basic RSA computation, which you might find helpful.

 Cryptography Links